CodeBy-Ayush/travel-Planner-project/README.md

-# travel-Planner-project
+# travel-Planner-projects
 A smart travel booking web app with AI-powered trip planning, user reviews, newsletter subscription, and a modern UI.
 Built using PHP, MySQL, Tailwind CSS, and JavaScript for a seamless Indian travel experiences.

-## 🧳 Travel Planner Project
+## 🧳 Travel Planner Projects

 A smart travel booking web applications feature AI-powered trip planning, user reviews, newsletter subscriptions, and a modern UI.
 Builts using PHP, MySQL, Tailwind CSS, and JavaScript to provide a seamless Indian travel experience.